SAIC-iSmart-API/saic-home-assistant-addon/README.md

 # saic-home-assistant-addon
 SAIC-iSmart-API repository for Home Assistant OS (HASS.IO)

+### !!Attention: These addons are build for european users!!

 # Installation

 Follow these steps to get the add-on installed on your system: